mijinatdiscovery/NPHA-doctor-visits/model_card.md

 ## Model Details

-This model was designed for learning purpose to classify patients into three categories based on the number of doctors they have visited: 0-1 doctors, 2-3 doctors, and 4 or more doctors.
+This model was designed to classify patients into three categories based on the number of doctors they have visited: 0-1 doctors, 2-3 doctors, and 4 or more doctors.

 ### Model date